The Best Music Streaming Services

 All the major streaming services advertise unique content, but Tidal’s exclusives carry the most clout by far.
 Tidal is the only place you can stream Jay Z or Beyoncé’s full discography, including the couple’s collaboration “Everything is Love” and Beyoncé’s visual album “Lemonade.”
-It also offers early releases from popular hip hop artists, like Kanye West’s “Life of Pablo,” as well as proprietary content including a previously unreleased Prince album.
+It also offers early releases from popular hip hop artists, like Kanye West’s “Jesus is King,” as well as proprietary content including a posthumous Prince album.
 The company continues to drop rare and restricted content as one of its main draws, whereas competitors like Apple Music have struggled to compete for album exclusives.

 Tidal is a music streaming service first and foremost, but it also aims to be a place where artists and fans can connect on a more personal level.
 It does this in a few ways.
 First is through Tidal X — a platform for live concert streaming, exclusive show invites (more than 3,000 Tidal members got tickets to the 6th anniversary of Rick Ross’ debut album), and unique event access (Rihanna’s Fenty runway show in Paris was live streamed for Tidal members, and a handful even got to attend).
 Members also get access to Tidal Read, which features artist interviews and articles by professional music journalists.

 Tidal plans compared